DefiLlama/docs/list-your-project/other-dashboards/README.md

 const methodology = {
   Fees: 'All fees paid by users for protocol operations.',
-  Revenue: 'Fees distributed to the protocol.',
+  Revenue: 'Portion of fees kept by the protocol after paying suppliers.',
+  SupplySideRevenue: 'Portion of fees distributed to liquidity providers.',
-  ProtocolRevenue: 'Fees distributed to the protocol treasury.', }
+  ProtocolRevenue: 'Portion of gross profit allocated to protocol treasury.', }

 const adapter: SimpleAdapter = {